Wagamama food – a journey

 Absolutely nothing from Japan but rich mix of South East Asia Chinese diaspora influences of that region.
 Yes, familiar but wholly different.

-The glorious Ramen Coconut Seafood broth – a must try.
+Coconut Seafood broth – a must try.

 I had a guest from Eastern Europe who was not into spicy food or chillies but liked Sushi and nearly all things Japanese.
-So it was easy sell to go to Wagaimama because of the Japanese food influences.
+So it was an easy sell to go to Wagaimama because of the Japanese food influences.

 Vegan range